WZY009/My-Leetcode-Record/README.md

 What's more, the quicksort can be seen as the construction of a BST.
 The mergesort is postorder traverse and the quciksort is inorder traverse.
 4. leetcode 215.
 Kth Largest Element in an Array - Easy
 5. leetcode 384.
 Shuffle an Array - Reviewing the Fisher-Yates Shffle Algorithms.
 The most crucial part of the algorithm is how to validate's algorith(The function can generate n! kinds of possible result)

+### Long time no see!!

+#### 6.4
+1. leetcode 207.
+Course Schedule - Check whether there is a circle in the graph.
+1. Create the graph 2. traverse the graph and determine if a circuit exists in the graph
+2. leetcode 210.
+Course Schedule II - The most crucial point is you have to know the postorder of traverse is the reversion of topological sort series.
+3. leetcode 111.
+Minimum Depth of Binary Tree - There are two common solutions to deal with.
+The first one is DFS.
+It is less space cost but more time cost.
+The other is BFS, which might cost much more space but you don't have to traverse all the tree nodes.
+4. leetcode 752.
+Open the Lock - I know I should use BFS, but I don't know how to traverse the whole solution space.
+The key is to build two functions.
+The first one is dialing upwards and the other is dialing downwards.

+#### 6.5
+1. leetcode 773.
+Sliding Puzzle - Same as lc 752, the problem I did yesterday.
+I know I should use BFS but I don't how to traverse the whole solution space...
+The key is knowing how to describe the blank's moving.
+Each position has different moving pattern.
+In this case, you can use a two dimension array to record the moving pattern.
+2. leetcode 277.
+Find the Celebrity - It's a typical graph problem.
+You can use a vector which store many pair recording each node's indegree and outdegree.
+The target is the indegree should be n - 1 and outdegree should be 0.
+3. leetcode 997.
+Find the Town Judge - Same as lc 277

+#### 6.6
+1. leetcode 130.
+Surrounded Regions.
+Same as lc 773.
+In this case, we can use a moving function to record the possible next status.
+If the next status is invalid, we can add a validation check.
+One more thing, you should pay attention to the problem of duplicate insert!
+You have to change the value insdie the for loop but not
+2. leetcode 323.
+Number of Connected Components in an Undirected Graph - Use union find
+3. leetcode 990.
+Satisfiability of Equality Equations - Use UF.
+But you have to scan the array twice or you will miss the impact from the order.
+If the test example is ["a==b","b!=c","c==a"], you have to check the unequal relationship again!